petrulupascu/LauzHack-UWB/README.md

 And then to upload the sketch to the Arduino.

 ## TANGO
-The TANGO device can scan and learn and localize itself in an area. https://developers.google.com/tango/
+The TANGO device can scan an area and save it into an ADF file (Area Description File).
+Then it is able to localize itself in this area. https://developers.google.com/tango/

 ### TANGO Inventory